Interactive Video Programming

 Netflix set a new height for television with the launch of its first interactive movie called Black Mirror: Bandersnatch.

-According to to TV Time's survey 83% of viewers rewatched the interactive movie and tried to discover more than three different endings.
+According to TV Time's survey, 83% of viewers rewatched the interactive movie and tried to discover more than three different endings.

-The success of Netflix's first interactive film prompted them release 18 more interactive videos since 2017.
+The success of Netflix's first interactive film prompted them to release 18 more interactive videos since 2017.

 Interactive video samples